neverfap-deluxe/nfd-api/content/content_articles/EDIT--SON--C--there-are-no-super-powers-when-you-quit-porn.md

 I know when I first discovered meditation it was like I'd discovered a whole new dimension to my mind that I didn't realise was there, which gave me the ability to control my feelings and thoughts, which is HUGE when you consider that prior to this moment, uncertainty was just an accepted fact of life.

-Regardless, in the overall scheme of things once the intial euphoria wanes and you're back to solving life's rudimentary problems, no longer being an addict simply makes you more mentally equiped to live life to the fullest.
+Regardless, in the overall scheme of things once the intial euphoria wanes and you're back to solving life's rudimentary problems, no longer being an addict simply makes you more mentally equipped to live life to the fullest.

 And how you express this is entirely up to you.

 Personally speaking, the skills I've learnt from overcoming my porn addiction have proved themselves useful in all areas of my life.

 I'm now more resilient and more mindful of everything I do, and my tolerance to stress and hardship has improved somewhat dramatically.

 So yeah, overcoming porn addiction is an amazing thing, assuming you stick with the process and you develop the skills required in order to approach this thing effectively.

 Otherwise, you will continue to wallow and that is no fun at all.